RomanoViolet/LLVM/README.md

 ./buildProject.sh
 ```
 ### Option 2: Docker Based Tools
-All compilers and tools used in the development of this project are available in a container.
+All compilers, libraries, and tools used in the development of this project are available in a container.
 See provided [Dockerfile](./.devcontainer/Dockerfile) for details.
 #### Pre-Requisities
 1. [Visual Studio Code](https://code.visualstudio.com)
 2. Visual Studio Code plugin [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)